anasim1/llm_based_stock_recommendation_system/README.md

 1. Get Ticker Value
 2. Captures Stock Price
-3. Scrap Web for Stock News
+3. Scrapes Web for Stock News
 4. Get Financial Statements

-Langchain's **Zero-Shot-React-Description** Agent is used that flows as follows:
+Langchain's **Zero-Shot-React-Description** Agent is used that "reAct" as :

 1. Thought
 2. Action